Zendesk provides a range of security options that you can use to ensure that private information is protected and secure.

 Never give out user names, email addresses, or passwords

 While there is a fine line between meeting the needs of your users and maintaining security, best practices are that Zendesk agents and administrators should never give out user names, email addresses or passwords.

-If you're using standard Zendesk login authentication, the only secure way to reset a password is for the user to click the link to create a new password (Help!
-I don't know what to enter here!) from the login screen of your Zendesk.
-This prompts the user to enter a valid email address (one already verified as a legitimate user in your account) and they receive an email at that address prompting them to reset their password themselves.
+If you're using standard Zendesk login authentication, the only secure way to reset a password is for the user to click the Forgot my password link on the login screen of your Zendesk.
+This prompts the user to enter a valid email address (one already verified as a legitimate user in your account), and they will receive an email containing a link to reset their password.